rtamalin/rmt-client-testing/README.md

 ## rmt-hwinfo-clientctl

-This tool can be used to simulate registration of clients with an RMT using the provided hardware system information JSON blobs to register those clients.
+This tool can be used to simulate the registration, update (keepalive heartbeat), and deregistration actions of clients with an RMT using the provided hardware system information JSON blobs to register those clients.

 # Helper Scripts